passthesh3ll/evilgram/readme.md

 ## Description

-A telegram bot to anonymously get new instagram stories from a target profile and store them to a telegram chat.
+A telegram bot to anonymously get new Instagram stories from a target profile and store them in a telegram chat.
 Instaloader is used to scrape and filter new Instagram stories.

-**You can use different instaloader cookies to handle/bypass private profiles**
+**You may use different instaloader cookies to access/bypass private profiles**

 ## Dependencies